All Episodes

 What kind of offer?

-Let me tell you what this offer was.
+Well, let me tell you what this offer was.

 Are you familiar with Lourdes?

-You know what Lourdes is?
+Do you know what Lourdes is?

-Lourdes is a listening station that the Russians, the Soviets, built back in the days of the Cold War and put on the island of Cuba to listen to, to intercept, U.S.
+Lourdes is a listening station that the Russians, or that the Soviets, built back in the days of the Cold War and put on the island of Cuba to listen to, to intercept, U.S. military and political telephone conversations up and down from the Gulf Coast up to Maine.

-Never for one second did I doubt that that was there.
+Look, never for one second did I doubt that that was there.

-Now, in the high point of the Cold War, there were about 1,200 people there, Russians, mostly English speakers, and some Spanish speakers, who would be intercepting Voice communications along the eastern seaboard and up the Gulf Coast, up the Mississippi.
+Now, in the high point of the Cold War, there were about 1,200 people there, Russians, mostly English speakers, and some Spanish speakers, who would be intercepting voice communications along the eastern seaboard and up the Gulf Coast, up the Mississippi.

-Now, you know that in the early 90s, their economy started to go toes up.
+Now, you know that in the early 90s their economy started to go toes up.

 Oh, yes, indeed.